-When a relationship ends because a partner cheated, recovery might follow something of a rockier path.
+When a relationship ends because of infidelity, recovery might follow a rockier path.

-Along with processing the breakup and learning to cope with the loss of your partner, you also have to come to terms with the fact that they shattered your trust.
+Along with processing the breakup, you also have to come to terms with a breach of trust.

 The trauma of betrayal can have a lingering effect on your mental health and make it harder to move on and fully trust future partners.

 Healthy relationships often have a positive effect on your well-being.
 Lower-quality or unhealthy relationships, however, might not offer the same benefits.

 Maybe you didn’t fight, but there wasn’t sufficient personal interest in each other.
 Sometimes you can feel comfortable and stay with a partner out of convenience rather than being alone.